Holistische Arts

 The safety of escharotic treatment is a frequently asked question, and rightly so.
 It is important to know:

 • The treatment leaves no scar tissue, unlike a LEEP procedure.
-This is especially relevant for women who wish to conceive.
+This is particularly relevant for women with a desire to have children.

-• The treatment is performed by a BIG-registered physician (Jose van Ditmarsch, GP), affiliated with the AVIG (Association of Physicians for Integrative Medicine).
+• The treatment is performed by a BIG-registered doctor (Jose van Ditmarsch, general practitioner) and/or the experienced practice assistant, affiliated with the AVIG (Association of Doctors for Integrative Medicine).

-• Effectiveness is monitored via imaging, HPV tests with viral load determination, and control smear tests.
+• Effectiveness is monitored via imaging, HPV tests with viral load determination, and follow-up smear tests.

 We emphasize: escharotic treatment works complementary to regular care, not as a replacement.
-We are happy to collaborate with your gynecologist.
+We are happy to collaborate with the gynecologist.

 Would you like to know if escharotic treatment is right for you?